The highest mountain in the world. Yes, we attended geography classes diligently.

 Compare Big Island car rental prices

-The road itself is not as difficult to drive as it is claimed.
-Driving from Hilo, take the main Saddle Road (number 200) all the way to Kona; after about half an hour's drive, turn right and follow the normal road to the Mauna Kea Visitor Center at 2,800 feet.
+The road itself isn't as difficult to drive as people claim.
+When driving from Hilo, take the main Saddle Road (number 200) all the way to Kona, turn right after about half an hour and follow the normal road to the Mauna Kea Visitor Center at 2,800 metres.

 Take a half-hour break here to see what the weather is like on the summit.
 The center opens at noon, closes at 7:00 p.m., but you can go to the summit 24 hours a day, weather info is visible on the screen at the entrance 24 hours a day.